swatakit/llm-chatbot-python/README.md

 For a complete walkthrough of this repository, [enrol now](https://graphacademy.neo4j.com/courses/llm-chatbot-python/?ref=github)

-If you are entirely new to `LangChain` and `Neo4j`, I recommend exploring the learning resources provided here.
+If you are entirely new to `OpenAI`, `LangChain`, and `Neo4j`, I recommend exploring the learning resources here.

 |OpenAI| LangChain | Neo4j |
 |------|-----------|-------|